Civil Engineering Mathematics 1

 - Build knowledge about materials and their fundamental behaviour, including geology, soil mechanics and laboratory testing

 - Gain practical experience using industry standard software, so you're ready to join the industry when you graduate

 - Develop professional knowledge, design and analytical skills towards Chartered Engineer status, learning about the associated social, legal and environmental issues

 This is for you if...

-You're fascinated by infrastructure, and want a future career in this field
+You're fascinated by infrastructure, and want to contribute to society in a positive way

 You're a creative problem-solver and enjoy using technology to find solutions